Phil Nevin: Los Angeles Angels

 On November 29, 2021, Nevin was hired by the Los Angeles Angels to serve as the team's third base coach for the 2022 season.
 On June 7, 2022, following the firing of Joe Maddon, Nevin was named the Angels' interim manager.
 On the same day, Nevin managed his first game, but lost to the Boston Red Sox 6–5.
 On June 9, 2022, the Angels defeated the Red Sox 5–2, giving Nevin his first major league win as a manager as well as snapping the team's 14-game losing streak.
 On June 27, 2022, Nevin was suspended 10 games for the intentional throwing at Seattle Mariners outfielder Jesse Winker by Angels pitcher Andrew Wantz while warnings were in place during a game against the Mariners the previous day.

-On October 5, 2022, the Angels retained Nevin as the team's manager for the 2023 season.
-In 2023, in a game between the Los Angeles Angels and the New York Yankees, Phil Nevin was ejected from the game twice during the ninth inning with the score locked at 2–2.
+On October 5, 2022, the Angels retained Nevin as the team's permanent manager for the 2023 season.
+In 2023, in a game between the Los Angeles Angels and the New York Yankees, he was ejected from the game twice during the ninth inning with the score locked at 2–2 (the second umpire was unaware he'd been ejected by his fellow ump moments earlier).
 The Yankees would go on to win the game 3–2 in the 10th innings.
 After finishing the 2023 season with a record, the Angels announced that Nevin would not return to the organization for the 2024 season.